 Incapacitated Parent – A participant with a verified, diagnosed physical or mental disability that renders the parent unable to care for the child or maintain employment.

-Infant – Any child under the age of two (2) years.
+Infant – Includes any child under the age of two (2) years.

 In-Home Care – Child care provided in the child’s home.

 Intentional Program Violation – The receipt of any benefit through the wrongful acquisition or issuance of Child Care Subsidy payment for child care services by the Department through false representation or concealment of material facts by the participant, eligibility units, child care provider or any other representatives.

 KinderConnect – The child care provider portal that allows child care providers the ability to manage attendance and view child care subsidy information.